 Handle engineering equipment safely to avoid accidents effectively.

 Ensure that engineering tools and equipment are properly stored, cleaned, and kept in good condition.

-3. What Are The Educational and Training Requirements To Become an Engineer in Australia?
+4. What Are The Education Requirements To Become an Engineer in Australia?

 If you want to become an engineer in Australia, you must first decide what type of engineer you want to become.
 Even though most of an engineer's skills are transferable between different fields, choose your area of expertise early so that you can focus on your studies and training.

 It would be best if you pursue a Bachelor of Engineering degree, majoring in the field of your choices, such as in geotechnical engineering or mining.
 When deciding where to study, you must choose an accredited institution to become successfully licensed as an engineer.